schwzr/dsf-spring-school-imaging-tests/README.md

 ## Exercise 2 - Input Parameters
 In order to configure processes that are packaged as process plugins, we will take a look at two possibilities on how to pass parameters into a process.
 For more details see the [exercise 2 description](exercises/exercise-2.md).

+## Exercise 3 - DSF User Authentication and Authorization
+This exercise looks at how DSF

-## Exercise 3 - Message Events
+## Exercise 4 - Message Events
 Communication between organizations is modeled using message flow events in BPMN processes.
 The third exercise shows you how a process at one organization can trigger a process at another organization.
-For more details see the [exercise 3 description](exercises/exercise-3.md).
+For more details see the [exercise 4 description](exercises/exercise-5.md).

-## Exercise 4 - Exclusive Gateways
+## Exercise 5 - Exclusive Gateways
 Different execution paths in a process based on the state of process variables can be achieved using exclusive gateways.
-In exercise 4 we will examine how this can be implemented.
-For more details see the [exercise 4 description](exercises/exercise-4.md).
+In exercise 5 we will examine how this can be implemented.
+For more details see the [exercise 5 description](exercises/exercise-6.md).

-## Exercise 5 - Event Based Gateways and Intermediate Events
+## Exercise 6 - Event Based Gateways and Intermediate Events
 In the final exercise we will look at message flows between three organizations as well as how to continue a waiting process, if no return message arrives.
-For more details see the [exercise 5 description](exercises/exercise-5.md).
+For more details see the [exercise 6 description](exercises/exercise-6.md).